whitneyburton/portfolios/amy-kintner-Mod3_portfolio.markdown

 * [Backend GitHub URL](https://github.com/akintner/free_college_app)
 * [Frontend GitHub URL](https://github.com/noahpeden/free-college-abroad)

-For our final project, I worked with Noah Peden on making an app that will display information about countries around the world that offer some kind of undergradaute degree for free (or at least relatively free compared to the costs of such educaiton in the US).
+For our final project, I worked with Noah Peden on making an app that will display information about countries around the world that offer some kind of undergraduate degree for free (or at least relatively free compared to the costs of such education in the US).
 This project was inspired by the fact that there are more than a dozen countries around the world that offer free tuition for undergraduate degrees, and a great many classes at these colleges are  taught in English.
 This site was built in React Redux with a backend set up in Rails 5 and Postgresql.
 Based on user input, the site grabs university options in a particular country and lists some basic information, along with a link to the university.

 ## C: Group Work & Projects